Zaharah/multimodal_ai_photo_search/README.md

 This project allows you to build and run your own personal photo search engine.
 You can search your entire photo library using either an example image (image-to-image search) or a natural language description (text-to-image search).

-This is the code for the YouTube video: [Link to your video when it's live]
+This is the code for the YouTube video: https://youtu.be/sr-lgOLKYAM

 ## Features